-Development should create a distinctive new place that complements and enhances the character of Edenfield by drawing upon the baseline analysis as presented within this Code.
+Development should create a distinctive new place that complements and enhances the character of Edenfield by drawing upon the baseline analysis as presented within this document.

-Across the allocation building materials should broadly comprise a mix of natural stone, reconstituted stone, brick (of different shades), timber, render, slate (or suitable modern equivalent).
-Boundary treatments should include stone walls.
-Retaining walls which are visually prominent should also be stone faced.
+Across the allocation building materials will comprise a mix of natural stone, reconstituted stone, brick (of different shades), timber, render, slate (or suitable modern equivalent).
+Boundary treatments and retaining features should match plot materials in all locations which are visible from the street/ footpath network, including natural stone.